OWeh55/kind/README.md

 copy the statically linked binary (for x86-64) from directory bin to the server.

+To use man as help for kind:

+copy man/kind.8 to /usr/share/man/man8
+copy man/kind.conf.5 to /usr/share/man/man5

 *Usage
-- Create a directory uses as "bank" on a filesystem with enough space
+- Create a directory used as "bank" on a filesystem with enough space
 - Create a master config file /etc/kind/master.conf, containing at least the bank: bank=/disk1/kind
 - Create a subdirectory of the bank as "vault" for one backup